 - Red lights will be put in place around the car park and path to the telescopes.
 Please refrain from using torches as this ruins the excellent dark sky conditions around the centre.
 No flash photography please unless you want to see grumpy astronomers!

-- No dogs are are permitted other than registered guide dogs.
+- No dogs are are permitted other than registered assistance dogs.

 - Please supervise your children at all times, our volunteers cannot take responsibility for them.